ChicomeCipactli/Latex-Configuracion-Manual/README.md

 # fstx

 I wrote some python scripts to automate some usefull actions for your [LaTeX](https://www.latex-project.org/) homework.
 You may want to keep your own configurations so I am looking forward to make it happen in the future.
-For now, I brought some default configs in case you want to use Instalation.
+For now, I brought some default configs in case you want to try first.

 ## Only for linux :(